Jagua Gel (What It Is And How It Relates To Henna)

 “Black henna” is a dye that can come up when looking into jagua gel and henna, as a way to achieve a henna-like tattoo with the dark black coloring of the jagua gel.

-However, “black henna” is different than both henna and jagua gel as it is not a naturally occurring substance and is ultimately toxic for you and your skin.
+However, “black henna” differs from both henna and jagua gel, as it is not a naturally occurring substance and is ultimately toxic to you and your skin.

-While jagua gel and henna are derived from fruit and plants respectively, “black henna” is a chemically created substance developed with chemicals such as hair dye, peroxide, and paraphenylenediamine, which can be dangerous and leave lasting damage when applied on the skin.
+While jagua gel and henna are derived from fruit and plants, respectively, “black henna” is a chemically created substance developed with chemicals such as hair dye, peroxide, and paraphenylenediamine, which can be dangerous and leave lasting damage when applied to the skin.

-When applied onto the skin in an attempt to achieve the same temporary tattoos of a jagua gel or henna application, “black henna” can cause permanent damage as it uses chemicals that are not meant to be applied topically onto the skin.
+When applied to the skin in an attempt to achieve the same temporary tattoos as a henna gel or jagua application, “black henna” can cause permanent damage, as it uses chemicals that are not intended for topical application to the skin.

 The chemicals used to create the “black henna” can cause scars or burns to occur where the “black henna” is applied, as well as severe allergic reactions.